top of page

 The adjective 'remiss' has its roots in Latin, specifically from the word 'remissus,' which is the past participle of 'remittere.'
 'Remittere' is formed by combining 're,' meaning 'back' or 'again,' and 'mittere,' meaning 'to send.'
 In Latin, 'remissus' originally meant 'sent back' or 'relaxed,' signifying the idea of something being loosened or less tightly controlled.
 As the term entered English, it came to describe individuals who are negligent, careless, or lax in fulfilling their responsibilities, duties, or obligations.
 'Remiss' refers to a lack of diligence or attention, often implying that someone has not sent forth the effort or care required for a task.
 The etymology of 'remiss' emphasizes the concept of relaxation or slackening, highlighting the failure to maintain the necessary level of commitment or vigilance in one's responsibilities.

-Quiz: Find the meaning of the adjective remiss:
+Find the correct meaning of the adjective remiss:

 Try Again!